-S.2.1.2 Determine the Actual Level of Asset Management Practice and Identify Gaps
+S.2.1.2.
+Determine the Actual Level of Asset Management Practice and Identify Gaps

-The Council underwent a process at the end of the 2009 AMP to undertake a high level review of the AMPs and associated activity management processes against good practice asset management as described in the IIMM and in accordance with the Office of Auditor General.
-During this process, the AMP and associated practices were scored to give a snapshot of the current status and then set targets as to where the Council wished to head.
-The 2009 AMP Improvement Plan was assessed in its effectiveness to close the gap between actual and target compliance levels and new items added to the Improvement Plan where gaps were identified.
+The Council underwent a process at the end of the 2009 AMPs to undertake a high level review of the AMPs and associated activity management processes against good practice asset management as described in the IIMM and in accordance with the Office of Auditor General.
+During this process, the AMP and associated practices were scored to give a snapshot of the current status and then set targets as to where the Council wished to head with the development of the 2012 AMP.

-The results of the review are detailed under separate cover (Performance Review of Stormwater Activity Management Processes, MWH February 2010).
+The results of the review are detailed under separate cover Performance Review of Coastal Structures Activity Management Processes, MWH New Zealand Ltd February 2010.